 The Loraine Williams Poetry Prize is an award for a single poem, to be published in The Georgia Review.
-The winner will receive an honorarium of $1,500 and an expenses-paid trip to Athens, Georgia, to give a public reading with the judge.
+The winner will receive an honorarium of $1,500.

-Annual time frame: Submissions to be considered for the Loraine Williams Poetry Prize must be sent either online from March 1 through April 15 or by regular mail postmarked within the same span of time.
-The winning poem and author will be announced by August 15, and the poem will appear in the Spring issue of the following year.
+Annual time frame: Submissions to be considered for the Loraine Williams Poetry Prize must be sent either online from February 7 through May 15 or by regular mail postmarked within the same span of time.
+The winning poem and author will be announced by August 15, and the poem will appear in the Winter issue of the same year.
 All submitted poems will be considered for publication in The Georgia Review; any selected will be paid our regular poetry honorarium of $4 per line.

-Postal submissions: Include (1) a cover letter that confirms the poem or poems will not be under consideration elsewhere during the judging period, (2) a self-addressed and stamped envelope for announcement of contest winner and notice of whether your work has been selected for publication, and (3) if you are not a current subscriber, a check for either $30 to begin your subscription or $15 to cover your entry fee.
+Postal submissions: Include (1) a cover letter that provides the submitter’s phone number and email address and confirms that the poem or poems will not be under consideration elsewhere during the judging period, (2) a self-addressed and stamped envelope for announcement of contest winner and notice of whether your work has been selected for publication, and (3) if you are not a current subscriber, a check for $30 to begin your subscription.
 Checks should be made payable to The Georgia Review, and envelopes should be addressed to The Loraine Williams Poetry Prize, The Georgia Review, Room 706A Main Library, the University of Georgia, Athens, GA 30602-9009.

 The Georgia Review thanks the late Loraine Williams for her sponsorship of this prize.
 Ms. Williams was a longtime Atlanta-based patron of the arts.